 9 Few other law schools have so many top-ranked programs.
 The 2019 U.S. News and World Report specialty rankings affirm our status as having one of the best Health Law programs (#5), International Law programs (#14), and Intellectual Property Law programs (#20) in the nation.
 And PreLaw Magazine (2018) recently ranked us as having the 8th best Public Interest Law program.
 PreLaw also ranked us as a "Top School" for Business and Corporate Law, and as one of the best in practical training.

 8 Our students have received national honors.
 Our international war crimes research program was nominated for the Nobel Peace Prize for our students’ work on the trial of former Liberian President Charles Taylor, and our Jessup International Law Moot court team was the last American team to win the World Championship.
-In 2014, our Craven Constitutional Moot Court team won the Scribes Award, given to the best Brief, out of all the nation’s moot court competitions.
-In 2016, seven of our students won national writing contests and in 2017, our Mock Trial Team won the Regional Competition.
+In 2018-19, our Moot Court teams advanced beyond Regionals in the Jessup Competition, Black Student Law Association Competition, and National Moot Court Competition, and several of our students won national writing contests.

 7 We lead the nation in study-abroad and work-abroad opportunities.
 We have semester abroad programs with 22 foreign law schools on five continents, and concurrent JD/LLM degree programs with universities in London, Paris, Madrid and Hangzhou (China).
 We also provide opportunities for students to spend a summer or semester interning at international courts and NGOs across the globe.
 Our multi-million dollar endowed Frederick K. Cox International Law Center provides funding to help pay their travel and living expenses.